sonnyit/java-interview/JavaCore/JavaConcurrency.md

 1. ##### What are differences between wait and sleep method in Java? [&#10548;](#java-concurrency)

-  Though both are used to pause currently running thread, sleep() is actually meant for short pause because it doesn't release lock, while wait() is meant for conditional wait and that's why it release lock which can then be acquired by another thread to change the condition on which it is waiting
+  Though both are used to pause currently running thread.

+  * sleep() is actually meant for short pause because it doesn't release lock.
+  * while wait() is meant for conditional wait and that's why it release lock which can then be acquired by another thread to change the condition on which it is waiting.

 9. ##### What does Volatile keyword mean? [&#10548;](#java-concurrency)